Compare Home & Contents Insurance in NZ

 Landlord Insurance

-Landlord insurance is specialized building and contents insurance for rental properties.
+Landlord insurance is specialised building and contents insurance for rental properties.
 Beyond standard building cover, it includes loss of rent if your property becomes uninhabitable, landlord's contents (appliances, carpets, curtains provided to tenants), malicious damage by tenants, and enhanced legal liability coverage.

 Combined Home & Contents Insurance